Prospective Post-Bac FAQs

 Each department has tutoring services.
 Additionally, the Academic Resource Center (ARC) provides tutoring and academic workshops.
 Students can also receive support from the Pre-health Advising office to improve their study skills.

 Postbac students apply in the same cohort as undergraduates to medical school.
 We do not keep separate statistics for postbac students at this time.
 The overall acceptance rate of students at Georgetown university ranges from 75-80%.
-In the 2019 application cycle the acceptance rate was 77.42%.
+The five year acceptance rate from 2017-2021 is 79.06%.
 This is more then double the national average.